tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/StaticFilesAndFileProviders.md

 ## File Providers

-File Providers provide access to the file system.
+File Providers provide access to a file system.
 A file provider is a class implementing the `IFileProvider` interface.

 ```
 public interface IFileProvider